 The elastic is sewn directly onto the skirt and so you get a seamless look.
 Pin the elastic right side to right side and then simply stitch over the top.
 There is no gather in the skirt so the elastic is to fit smoothly round the top of the skirt making a folded in waist band, this can have a couple of hand stitches to help keep it in place.

 All that is left now is to hem the bottom of the skirt. this just needs a simple rolled over hem at the bottom to neaten the skirt.
 This skirt is made so quickly and easily because our staff member has a stretch stitch setting on her sewing machine like so many do.
 For years she has dreaded sewing with stretch due to not knowing how to handle the fabric and how to sew it, it was only when she went on our “learn to love your sewing machine part 1 and 2” that she learnt the basic of what her sewing machine could do.
-We are now also running 2 “Sew with stretch” sewing classes, where you can learn how to make a tank top and a pair of leggings.
-For more information on these classes have a look in our classes section on our website.
+You can find some tips on sewing with jersey here.
+We also stock an excellent book about sewing knitted fabrics.

-The fabric mention in this post is available on our webshop and in our shop in Bridport Dorset.
+The fabric mentioned in this post is available in our shop in Bridport Dorset.
 If you would like a sample of this our any other fabric you have seen on here please contact us with your details and information on the fabric you require.